MichaelKim/lyra/README.md

 ## Features

 - Songs
-  - Add songs on your computer and play them
+  - Add songs on your computer and play them (only on Electron)
   - Remove songs
 - Playback
   - Volume control